Volunteer Opportunities for Alumni and Families

 Alumni Affinity and Identity Groups

-The Affinity and Identity Group program offers alumni of shared interests and common bonds opportunities to connect on meaningful levels beyond the traditional Class Reunions and regional event structure.
+Affinity and Identity Groups offer alumni of shared interests and common bonds opportunities to connect on meaningful levels beyond the traditional Class Reunions and regional event structure.
 These groups actively support the college through student recruitment, career mentoring, fundraising, community service, social activities, and more.
 The Affinity and Identity Group program is administered through Denison’s Office of Alumni & Family Engagement.

-Time commitment: As desired —You can help with fundraising, communications, or anything in between.
+Time commitment: As desired —you can help with planning events, supporting students, fundraising, communications, or anything in between.

 Benefits: Stay connected with fellow Denisonians through shared interests and experiences.